 Are Garden Steps The Same As Stairs In The Home?

 It’s important to note that garden steps are not the same as the stairs inside your home.
 In fact, this is probably the most important thing you need to know about garden steps.
 Even qualified architects have made this mistake in the past.
 It’s important to remember that garden steps are not the same as stairs.
-They are different sizes, have difference risers and tread too.
+They are different sizes, have different risers and tread too.
 Indoor stairs also require handrails for support.
 This is not a requirement for outside steps.

 How Steep Should Garden Steps Be?